 Tagged With: Nature Conservancy

 Cathy and I drove up to the Manchester Cedar Swamp this morning.
 I know swamps aren’t everyone’s cup of tea but I actually like them quite a bit.
-This little park, owned by the Nature Conservancy, only had a relatively small area of swamp and stand of eastern white cedar (Thuja occidentalis).
+This little park, owned by the Nature Conservancy, only had a relatively small area of swamp and stand of Atlantic white cedar (Chamaecyparis thyoides).
 This photo was taken on the edge of the swampy area and features a black gum or tupelo tree (Nyssa sylvatica) estimated at over 450 years old (the large tree on the left).
 I did take some photos of the cedar trees, but taking photographs of woods it difficult and rarely conveys the feel of a place.
 It was actually quite lovely.
 Also, this may be the best time of year to be there, as there were no mosquitos.